ChorusOne/network-handbook/src/node-software/monitoring.md

 It should be possible for the http server that serves the `/metrics` endpoint to listen on a network interface that is not Internet-exposed.

+#### Ensure that metrics are relevant and named appropriately. {.p1 #metrics-are-relevant}

+For new projects, of course you only add metrics that measure something relevant.
+For projects that fork existing node software, we encountered software in the past that kept exposing metrics that were no longer meaningful, or under the name of the original software.
+Similar to how clear but incorrect error messages are worse than vague error messages, misleading metrics are more harmful than not having metrics at all.
+“Maybe the metrics are lying to us” is far down the list of possible causes when troubleshooting.

 #### Respect Prometheus metric and label naming standards. {.p3 #respect-prometheus-standards}

 Prometheus [has an official standard for naming metrics and labels][prometheus-naming].